informalsystems/quint/CONTRIBUTING.md

 **This file is under construction...**

 This project is part of the [Apalache][] ecosystem.
-Hence, we apply the same principles in TNT, see [Contributing to Apalache][].
+Hence, we apply the same principles in Quint, see [Contributing to Apalache][].

 ## Coordinating work

-Development on TNT is distributed.
+Development on Quint is distributed.
 As with any distributed system, establishing effective synchronization and consensus on key properties requires careful attention.

 ## Project structure

 Currently, the project consists of two npm packages (published locally):

- - [tntc](./tntc) is the transpiler package, see the [tntc manual][].
+ - [quintc](./quintc) is the transpiler package, see the [quintc manual][].
- - [vscode/tnt](./vscode/tnt) is the VSCode plugin for TNT, depends on `tntc`.
+ - [vscode/quint](./vscode/quint) is the VSCode plugin for Quint, depends on `quintc`.
    This plugin has two subpackages:

-   - [vscode/tnt/server](./vscode/tnt/server) is the server-side package,
+   - [vscode/quint/server](./vscode/quint/server) is the server-side package,
      implementing [Language server protocol][] used by VSCode and other code editors.

-   - [vscode/tnt/client](./vscode/tnt/client) is the client-side package,
+   - [vscode/quint/client](./vscode/quint/client) is the client-side package,
      implementing the language extension for VSCode.

 ## Dependencies